 - If the complaint is not resolved, we may ask you for more information before making a final decision about the complaint. - The President may decide not to continue with a complaint.
-For example, where the President is of the opinion that the complaint does not have merit or has already been dealt with by another agency. - If the complaint is not discontinued and the President is of the opinion that there has been a breach of human rights or discrimination, the President may report the matter to the Federal Attorney-General.
+For example, where the President is of the opinion that the complaint does not have merit or has already been dealt with by another agency.
+If this happens, we will explain why. - If the complaint is not discontinued and the President is of the opinion that there has been a breach of human rights or discrimination, the President may report the matter to the Federal Attorney-General.
 This report may include recommendations, for example, the President may recommend that the respondent change its policies or practices.